 Whether you depend on your ducted air conditioner to keep you warm on a chilly winter’s night or keep you cool at the peak of a brutally sizzling summer, one factor’s certain.
 Air conditioners are a blessing.
 Although, when facing a potential ducted air conditioner breakdown, they can become much less pleasant!
-Some of the telltale signs your aircon is at risk includes leaking, inability to heat or cool, unpleasant odours, or excessive amount of noise.
+Some of the telltale signs your aircon is at risk include leaking, inability to heat or cool, unpleasant odours, or excessive amount of noise.

 Sadly, like all home appliances, your air conditioner has a finite lifespan.
 So, keeping your ducted system well maintained and getting it serviced annually are the best things you can do to extend the lifespan of your air conditioner!